DylanRogers1/tutorials/python/README.md

 Python is a really easy language, and it's pretty great too!
 In this tutorial we'll talk about all sorts of Python programs, and you'll learn lots of skills along the way!
 Ready?

-Click on the tutorial files in this directory, have a look through the examples, or click [here]() to start from the beginning!
+Click through the tutorial files in this directory, have a look through the examples, or click [here](1.md) to start from the beginning!

 [**View the contents**](contents.md)